 - ArduCAM_Mini_OV2640_Capture2SD (or ArduCAM_Mini_ OV5642_Capture2SD)

-This example takes time elapse still photos using ArduCAM mini 2MP/5MP and then stored on the TF/SD card.
+This example takes time to elapse still photos using ArduCAM mini 2MP/5MP and then stored on the TF/SD card.
 The LED indicates when the TF/SD card is writing.

 - ArduCAM_Mini_OV2640_Video2SD (or ArduCAM_Mini_OV5642_Video2SD)